From Personal Covenant With Patriarchs To Group Covenant With Israel To Personal Covenant With All Through The Blood Of Jesus.

 I'm not against anyone espousing, and even shouting their political stances, values, policies, lifestyles, atheisms, false messiahs, no matter how subjective and obnoxious to me.
 And I also think one can articulate and develop and wrestle with politcally correct values, and also be a responsible individual, a person that takes responsibility for his or her individual choices and freedoms.

-But I also think there is a swath of political correct folks inside and outside the Christian ranks who are just going with the flow, blown by the winds of changing doctrine, who are just giving in morally and spiritually to the politically correct ways of the world without bringing much faith or Spiritual discernment to where this PC revolution is taking the church.
+But I also think there is a swath of political correct folks inside and outside the Christian ranks who are just going with the flow, blown by the winds of changing doctrine, who have itching ears and incoherent minds, who are just giving in morally and spiritually to the politically correct ways of the world without bringing much faith or Spiritual discernment to where this PC revolution is taking the church.

 Who can fight the beast?

-Have we inside, and outside the church, as individual and as groups, thought out issues or are we so eager to like and be liked to press "like" and "follow" and "accept" before the necessary faith and homework.
+Have we inside, and outside the church, as individual and as groups, thought out issues or are we so eager to like and be liked, to press "like" and "follow" and "accept", before the necessary faith and WORD homework.

 Are we individual faithers just plain copping out, and fooling ourselves, into thinking that if we just go with the flow, things are likely to get better for us?